Two thirds also believe employers don’t care about their long-term health and wellbeing at work.

-New research released today has revealed that 80% of UK office workers have spent money on their own makeshift solutions to make their workstations more comfortable, with one in five admitting spending over £75 on their own equipment.
+New research has revealed that 80% of UK office workers have spent money on their own makeshift solutions to make their workstations more comfortable, with one in five admitting spending over £75 on their own equipment to combat aches and pains.

 UK office workers admitted they were using cushions to make their office chairs more comfortable, objects to help lift up their laptops to the right height and boxes or storage under desks to support their feet.
 Furthermore, 60% even admitted to buying ergonomic equipment themselves including back supports, wrist supports and laptop risers.